 So what if you clean your carpet with bleach and you end up hating the bleach spot it leaves behind?
 All is not lost, actually.

-You can repair bleach spots but it is pretty tricky business.
+You can repair bleach spots, but it is a pretty tricky business.
 You'll need to dye the carpet and that is not a small DIY job.

 How to Clean Carpet Using Bleach

 There is no way to really clean carpet with bleach, but you can bleach out the stain and the color under the stain.
 As long as you work with bleach carefully and practice safety, you can remove stains and color from carpet using bleach.

 Can you bleach carpet?

 Can you use bleach on carpet?
 Of course…but make sure you want to.

 It is possible to remove stains and color from carpet using bleach.
 The bleach can also remove bad odors from the carpet because of its disinfectant properties that kill odor-cause microbes.

 You never want to use concentrated bleach on your carpet, but even diluted bleach will take the color out of your carpet.
 Concentrated bleach can also eat holes into the fibers and damage the carpet, so you definitely need to dilute it before putting it on your carpet, no matter how bad the stain might be.